 If you want a “just us” Dolomites elopement but want to honor your favorite humans and pets somehow, consider the following:

-An elopement photographer is a very intimate part of your day, and they can make or break your Dolomites elopement experience.
+An elopement photographer is a very intimate part of your day, and they can make or break your elopement experience.
 Choose wisely.
 Pick someone you vibe with, who makes you feel supported, relaxed and seen.
-Your photographer may just be the only other person with you on this important day!
+Your photographer may just be the only other person with you on this day.

 I recommend video chatting with multiple photographers and choosing the one you feel most at ease with.

+Be wary of photographers who don’t know the area, as the mountains present specific challenges.
 If you want someone local to the Dolomites, trained in wilderness medicine, full of dad jokes and possibly part mountain goat – hey, stranger, let’s talk about it!
 I’m Mariah.
-I live in the Austrian Alps and Italian Dolomites and these peaks are my playground, gym and office.
+I live on the Austrian and Italian border, and the Dolomites is my home.

 Submit